People making homemade masks might want to reach for a vacuum cleaner filter.

 Wilson and her team collected data from various studies of mask efficacy and created a computer model to simulate infection risk, taking various factors into consideration.

 “One big component of risk is how long you’re exposed.
-We compared risk of infection at both 30 seconds and 20 minutes in a highly contaminated environment,” she said.
+We compared the risk of infection at both 30 seconds and 20 minutes in a highly contaminated environment,” she said.

-Other conditions that impact risk of infection are the number of people around you and their distance from you, she said.
+Other conditions that impact the risk of infection are the number of people around you and their distance from you, she said.

-The size of virus-transporting droplets from sneezes, coughs or even speech is also a very important factor.
+The size of virus-transporting droplets from sneezes, coughs, or even speech is also a very important factor.
 Larger, heavier droplets carrying the virus drop out of the air faster than smaller, lighter ones.
 That’s one reason distance helps reduce exposure.

 “Aerosol size can also be affected by humidity,” Wilson said.
 “If the air is drier, then aerosols become smaller faster.
 If humidity is higher, then aerosols will stay larger for a longer period of time, dropping out faster.
 That might sound good at first, but then those aerosols fall on surfaces, and that object becomes another potential exposure route.”